billyfish/eirods-dav/README.md

 Then the various views endpoints would all begin with */views/* *e.g.*
 */views/search* for the search view.

-Currently there are the following viewss:
+Currently there are the following views:

  * **search**: This generates a web page based upon the results of the REST metadata search function.
 It takes two parameters: *key*, which is the attribute to search for and, *value*, which specifies the metadata value.
 There is a third optional parameter, *units* for specifying the units that the metadata attribute-value pair must also have.
 So to search for all of the data objects and collections that have an attribute called *volume* with a value of *11*,  the URL to call would be